-The following data elements are entered into the CHANCELLOR'S OFFICE CURRICULUM INVENTORY SYSTEM and evaluated by Chancellor's Office staff during the submission review process.
-The Chancellor's Office MIS Division identifies some of these data elements as Course Basic (CB) codes.
+The following data elements are entered into the Chancellor's Office curriculum inventory (COCI) for credit and noncredit courses and validated via technology during the submission review process.
+The Data Element Dictionary (DED) identifies some of these data elements as Course Basic (CB) codes.
 Many course elements require CB codes.
-Other course elements such as District Governing Board Approval Date and Catalog Description do not require CB codes, but are critical components of the review process.
-Entry errors associated with these elements and inconsistencies can result in course submissions being returned to the college for revisions.
+Other course elements, such as District Governing Board Approval Date and Catalog Description, do not require CB codes but are critical components of the submission and chaptering process.
+Entry errors associated with these elements can result in submission being returned to the college for revisions as well as in flags when Chancellor's Office staff conducts periodic reviews of approved and chaptered curriculum approved by District Governing Boards and chaptered via the Chancellor's Office curriculum.

-Table 12 - Data Elements
+Table 13 - Data Elements